-Unless otherwise noted, all sessions will be held in the Dolan Science Center, Reading Room.
-Lunch will be available at 11:45 a.m. with presentations taking place from 12 p.m. until 1 p.m.
+Unless otherwise noted, all sessions will be held in the O’Connell Reading Room of the Dolan Center for Science and Technology.
+Lunch will be available starting at 11:45 a.m., and the presentations will begin at 12 noon and conclude by approximately 1 p.m.
 RSVPs are required.
-Please let Eileen Egan (firstname.lastname@example.org, extension 4370) know if you’d like to join us for any of the lunches.
+If you’d like to attend any of the lunches, please inform Eileen Egan (email@example.com, extension 4370).

 For additional information, please contact Jim Krukones, Associate Academic Vice President.

 SCHEDULE for 2018-2019

 - Jim Lissemore (Biology), “What Do High School Dances and Stem Cells Have in Common?”

 - Dan Kilbride (History), “How the Gorilla Helped Defeat Radical Reconstruction.”

 - Peter Kvidera (English), “Inventing Ourselves: Globalization and U.S. Immigrant Writing.”

 - John Rausch (Education and School Psychology), “Emotion and Academic Motivation.”

 - Sokchea LIm (Economics and Finance), “Optimal Fiscal Policy in a Borrowing-Constrained, Open Economy with Cross-Border Labor Mobility.”